definitely-not-a-furry/e621-client/README.md

 # e621-client
-E621-client will be a browsing application for e621.net on IOS and Android
+E621-client will be a browsing application for e621.net on IOS and Android made using React Native and Expo.

 **Note:** This project is currently in early alpha, do not expect anything to work properly first-try.
 Nothing here is final for any potential release.